 The Group Employee Stock Purchase Plan, which was implemented in December 1995, provides designated employees with the opportunity to purchase shares at market value.
+Incentive payment is given to designated employees.
 Shares are basically held in the name of the group employee stock purchase program until employees leave the association, due to resignation or retirement.
 The representative of the employee shareholders' association exercises voting rights in accordance with the instructions of each employee shareholder.
-As of March 31, 2016, the association holds 443,500 shares of common stock, or 0.94% of our outstanding shares.
+As of March 31, 2017, the association holds 474,800 shares of common stock, or 1.02% of our outstanding shares.